 - Success in attracting extramural research funding.

-- Demonstrated success in recruiting and working with students from diverse backgrounds, and a background that enhances diversity of the department's faculty.
+- Demonstrated success in recruiting and working with students from diverse backgrounds.

 Please submit the following documents with your application:

 1) A letter of interest that addresses the position criteria and includes a statement of research and teaching interests (maximum of 2 pages for each); 2) Your current curriculum vitae; and 3) A list of names with contact information for three (3) professional references.
 Inquiries should be directed to Dr. Pete Sheridan, Chair, Microbiology Search Committee (email@example.com).

 Priority consideration will be given to applications received by September 1, 2020.
 However, the position will remain open until filled.
 Salary will be commensurate with education and experience.
 Includes a competitive benefits package.
 Offers of employment may be conditional pending successful completion of a background investigation.